mayadata-io/culture/process/meetings.md

 # Meetings

 Meeting can be the most effective way how reach agreement.
-But too many of meetings can killing the company.
+But too many meetings can kill the company.

 ## General Rules for Meetings